 At the November 10, 2015 Board Meeting a presentation was given to the Board by Mr. Fred Russell of Gause, TX, concerning the benefits of a District mitigation program.
-At this time, the District maintains successful management under current District Rules and management strategies negates this need, however, to address this request from citizens, the District has developed a Groundwater Well Assistance Plan during 2017, and will adopt this plan in 2020.
+At this time, the District maintains successful management under current District Rules and management strategies negates this need, however, to address this request from citizens, the District developed the Groundwater Well Assistance Plan during 2017, and adopted this plan in 2019.